Donate Sponsor

 long-haired black-and-white kittens perched inside a hole cut from wood.
 The kitten has blue eyes and long white whiskers

 5. Whiskers are usually white.
-Most cat whiskers are white as the thicker hair does not usually retain melanin, the substance responsible for hair colour, but some cats do have black whiskers.
-As cats grow older the colour of their whiskers can sometimes change to grey or black, much like our hair sometimes goes grey as we age.
+Most cat whiskers are white as the thicker hair does not usually retain melanin, the substance responsible for hair colour.
+But some cats do have black whiskers.
+As cats grow older the colour of their whiskers can sometimes change to grey or black.
+Much like our hair sometimes goes grey as we age.
 Other than this, there is no other way to tell how old a cat is by their whiskers.

 6. Whiskers aren’t just on the face.
-As well as having whiskers on their cheeks, many cats also have whiskers above their eyes, jawline and even on the back of their front legs.
-All of these whiskers serve the same purpose.
+As well as having whiskers on their cheeks, many cats also have whiskers above their eyes, jawline and on the back of their front legs.
+All these whiskers serve the same purpose.

 7. Sphynx cats don’t have whiskers.
 The hairless breed of cat known as Sphynx do not have any fur, whiskers or eyelashes.
 They have to rely on their other senses, such as sight and smell, to do the job of whiskers.